-The Annual Dr. Martin Luther King, Jr. Commemoration
+Beyoncé Mass: The 2020 Dr. Martin Luther King, Jr. Commemoration Event

 Annual celebration of Dr. King's life and work at The Claremont Colleges

 We invite The Claremont Colleges community to join us for an exciting celebration of Dr. Martin Luther King Jr.’s legacy.
 This year the celebration jointly acknowledges Dr. King’s life and work, and the 50th anniversary of the Office of Black Student Affairs.

 SCHEDULE OF EVENTS